pareix/xliff-sync-cli/README.md

 Main credit goes to him.

-This Projects offers a leightweight/barebones alternative to the Extension keeping only the synchronizaiton functionality.
+This Projects offers a leightweight/barebones alternative to the Extension keeping only the synchronization functionality.

 ## Install